Azure/Copilot-For-Security/README.md

 - Click "Fork" -> "Create a new fork"
   ![Github New Fork](https://github.com/Azure/Copilot-For-Security/blob/main/Images/CFSGithubfork.png)
   ![Create New Fork](https://github.com/Azure/Copilot-For-Security/blob/main/Images/CFSGithubforkCreate.png)
-- This will create a copy of the Azure-Sentinel repository in your own GitHub account:
+- This will create a copy of the Copilot for Security repository in your own GitHub account:
   ![View Your New Fork](https://github.com/Azure/Copilot-For-Security/blob/main/Images/CFSGithubforknew.png)

 **Clone the fork to your local machine:**: